easydatawarehousing/ferro/content/50_example3.md

   end
 end

-class TodoStatusClear < FerroElementAnchor def clicked
+class TodoStatusClear < Ferro::Element::Anchor
+  def clicked
     # We could use: parent.parent.clear_list

     # Here we use the top-down way to access the same method.
     # 'component' points to the nearest element in the
-    # hierarchy that is a Ferro component
+    # hierarchy that is a Ferro component.
+    # In this case this the Todo instance.
     component.clear_list
   end
 end